iloveitaly/funcy-pipe/README.md

 # Funcy with pipeline-based operators

 If Funcy and Pipe had a baby.
+Deal with data transformation in python in a sane way.

 ## Examples